Supplier Risk Management: The Definitive Guide

 In addition, a growing issue in several industries is the use of slave and child labor – for example:

-• News reports of child labor being used in mining for cobalt used in batteries brought focus to supply chain practices of Apple, Microsoft, Tesla, Samsung and others.
-In addition to reputational damage, several of the companies faced lawsuits from their practices.
+• News reports of child labor being used in mining for cobalt used in batteries brought focus to the supply chain practices of Apple, Microsoft, Tesla, Samsung, and others.
+In addition to reputational damage, several of the companies faced lawsuits for their practices.

 Regulatory pressure is also growing.
-The U.S. Securities and Exchange Commission (SEC) proposed rules requiring “certain climate-related information in their registration statements and annual reports,” including “upstream and downstream value chains.”
+The U.S. Securities and Exchange Commission (SEC) recently adopted amendments that will require “certain climate-related information in their registration statements and annual reports,” including “upstream and downstream value chains.”
 The European Union (EU) Parliament presented mandates that EU businesses “identify and, where necessary, prevent, end or mitigate adverse impacts of their activities on human rights, such as child labour and exploitation of workers, and on the environment, for example pollution and biodiversity loss.”

 Capacity Risks